syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-By default, CheckBox is displayed in the header of selector column which is used to select/deselect all the rows in the datagrid.
+By default, check box is displayed in the header of selector column, which is used to select or deselect all the rows in the datagrid.

 ![wpf datagrid selector column](Column-Types_images/Column-Types_img29.png)

 ### Text on column header

-You can display text instead of checkbox in the header of selector column by setting [AllowCheckBoxOnHeader](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn~AllowCheckBoxOnHeader.html) property to `true`.
+You can display text instead of check box in header of selector column by setting the [AllowCheckBoxOnHeader](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn~AllowCheckBoxOnHeader.html) property to `true`.

 {% tabs %}
 {% highlight xaml %}